-- Revenues in FY 2020-21 were lower by \$4.8 million from the prior year. - The most significant decrease in revenues is the \$4.9 million decline in license and permits tax.
+- Revenues in FY 2021-22 were higher by \$9.1 million over the prior year. - The most significant increase in revenues is the \$8.1 million increase in license and permits tax.
 As a result of the COVID-19 pandemic, the City's largest business, the Gardens Casino, was required to be closed for a period of time during fiscal year 2020-21.
 The City receives a licensing fee based on the casino's revenues, and as a consequence of the shut-down, received a significant reduction in licensing revenues.
-Revenue has been increasing monthly since the casino re-opened in late January 2021, but as of June 2021, the monthly revenue received by the City remains below pre-pandemic levels. - Total taxes were higher by \$0.8 million, with property taxes higher by \$0.2 million and sales and transaction taxes higher by \$0.6 million.
-Sales and transaction taxes had a large increase due to the City's transaction tax that was approved by voters in March of 2020 and became effective in October of 2020. - Investment income decreased by \$0.5 million due to 1) low interest rates throughout the year and 2) rising interest rates late in the fiscal year, resulting in a drop in fair value as of June 30; this decreased the value of unrealized gains, which in turn, substantially reduced investment income for the year. - FY 2020-21 expenditures were lower by \$3.0 million from the prior year. - General government costs decreased by \$0.5 million from the prior year due to performing fewer non-capital administration projects as well as from fewer costs directly associated with the COVID-19 pandemic. - Public works and highways and streets costs decreased by \$0.7 million as a result of purchasing a lower amount of Proposition A funds in an exchange with another city as well as having a lower demand for contractor building and engineering services due to lower building activity in FY 20-21.

-- Culture and recreation costs decreased \$1.4 million as a result of fewer recreation classes and activities being offered during FY 20-21 due to the COVID-19 pandemic. - The general fund had net transfers to other funds of \$0.4 million in FY 2020-21 while the FY 2019-20 net transfers to other funds totaled \$0.7 million.
+Revenue has been increasing monthly since the casino re-opened in late January 2021, but as of June 2022, the monthly revenue received by the City still remains slightly below pre-pandemic levels. - Total taxes were higher by \$0.8 million, with property taxes higher by \$0.1 million and sales and transaction taxes higher by \$0.7 million.
+Sales and transaction taxes had a large increase due to the overall improvement in the economy in FY 2021-22 as well as from having a full year of the transaction and use tax which was effective beginning October 1, 2020. - Investment income decreased by \$0.2 million due to rising interest rates throughout the fiscal year, resulting in a drop in fair value as of June 30; this decreased the value of unrealized gains, which in turn, substantially reduced investment income for the year. - Other revenues increased by \$0.3 million due to collecting growth capital fees from the construction of a new hotel. - FY 2021-22 expenditures were lower by \$0.9 million from the prior year.
+The majority of the change in expenditures is due to changes in general government and public safety costs. - General government costs decreased by \$0.4 million from the prior year mainly due to the prior year's payment of early retirement incentives and leave payouts as a result of the retirements.
+The City did not offer an early retirement incentive in the current year. - Public safety costs decreased by \$0.5 million as a result of lower contract costs from reducing the number of officers dedicated to patrol within the City. - The general fund had net transfers to other funds of \$0.2 million in FY 2021-22 while the FY 2020-21 net transfers to other funds totaled \$0.3 million.
 The transfers were to provide funding for costs accounted for in capital projects and special revenue funding subsidies to programs for which grant funds did not fully cover the program's costs, as planned for in the budget.

-The Community Development Block Grant fund had a deficit fund balance of \$10,100 at year-end which is equal to the balance of unavailable revenue.
+The Community Development Block Grant Special Revenue Fund had a deficit fund balance of \$5,291 at year-end which is equal to the balance of unavailable revenue.
 This indicates that expenditures are expected to be fully funded by grant revenues and transfers in.
 This fund accounts for the grants received from the federal government for community development projects (including capital projects) and housing loans.